 For more information about K.R. visit his website at Camp Cookieville to get his schedule and find out how to book Cookie at your next cowboy party or school “pioneer day”.
 All his albums are available through Texanna records.

-K.R.’s chili recipe can be gleaned from watching the video.
+K.R.’s chili recipe can be gleaned from watching the video (he’s got at least one secret ingredient that might surprise you!).
 You will also learn a bit about the old chuck wagon cooks and their responsibilities, and laugh a lot.
 Turns out, part of being a Cookie is being a clown.
 Who woulda thunk.

 - 2 pounds ground beef (or bison or venison)

 - 1 large jalapeño, diced

 - 1 pound fresh tomatoes, diced (or 1– 16 ounce can)